DiscoverAtlanta.com homepage

 Georgia Aquarium

-Yes, of course, there is a whole lot of water at Georgia Aquarium, one of the world’s largest aquariums with more than 10 million gallons of water.
+There is a whole lot of water at Georgia Aquarium, one of the world’s largest aquariums with more than 10 million gallons of water.
 Did you know that you can get into the water at the aquarium?
 Well, you can.
 Try the immersive shark and ray interaction.
-You can suit up and get in the water with the sharks and rays or you can get in the water with the 75,000-pound (give or take a pound or two) whale sharks.
+You can suit up and get in the water with the sharks and rays or you can swim alongside the whale shark and manta rays.

 Six Flags Over Georgia

-Six Flags Over Georgia’s Hurricane Harbor water features include Bonzai Pipeline, three thrilling slides, Calypso Bay Wave Pool, Paradise Island water playground, and Tsunami Surge.
+Six Flags Over Georgia’s Hurricane Harbor water features include Bonzai Pipeline, Calypso Bay Wave Pool, Paradise Island water playground and Tsunami Surge.

 Six Flags White Water

 Six Flags White Water is home to 20 water rides/attractions.
-These range from an activity pool and an ocean wave pool to body flumes, a bob slide, really tall water slides and Python Plunge, a fast-paced, two-person water slide featuring multiple swirling discs and adrenaline-pumping drops.
+The Python Plunge is a fast-paced, two-person water slide featuring multiple swirling discs and adrenaline-pumping drops.

 Zoo Atlanta